andreas-grimm/GD-BASIC/doc/BASIC.md

 Variables are identified by name which must start with a letter and can contain letters or numbers.
 Case is significant for names and keywords.

+Arrays are supported as of this version.
+An array is marked by round brackets directly connected to the variable name: `A$(10)`.
+No whitespace is permitted between the variable and the index.
+The initial size of the array can be defined with the `DIM` command, this is optional (every array is recognized), but has performance advantages.
+Different from other BASIC versions, this interpreter does not limit to the use of the array to the reserved space.
+If the index is exceeded the current assigned space, additional memory is made available, if available.

+Example of Arrays:

+    A$(10) = "This is the 10th field of the array" A#(5) = a#(4) + 1

 Constants are not supported.
 All variables are globally scoped.